 The Community Relations Committee supports a broad array of social and recreational events and activities.
 This Committee serves as the liaison to City officials such as the Police Department and City Garage.

 After each new residential subdivision (“Cluster”) is added to the Association and becomes 50% occupied, a Cluster Committee is established to represent the interests of the Cluster and to serve as liaison between the Board and the Cluster residents.
 The Cluster Committee is an advisory body, which helps to identify desired services and maintenance standards, budgeting, and social functions for that Cluster.
 Where there are condominium Clusters, the condominium Board manages the internal affairs of the condominium community while also serving as liaison to the Association Board.
-Cluster Committees welcome new members to the Association by delivering welcome packets and answering questions pertaining to amenities and membership rights and responsibilities.
+Cluster Committees welcome new members to the Association and answers questions pertaining to amenities and membership rights and responsibilities.

 The Grounds Committee serves the Community by monitoring the landscaping efforts.
 This Committee also works to implement joint projects like mulching high traffic pedestrian paths and purchasing trees in volume.
 These efforts help to keep assessments down.